MalikaIhle/simulation_course/README.md

 CSV dataset generated in Example 1, which is also used later in Example 2: "novel_question_output.csv" CSV dataset used in Example 3: "mediation_raw_data.csv"

+## Ihle 2019 - Winsor, Taylor, Ihle 2019 in prep

+Annotated R syntax file corresponding to a preregistered statistical model: "glm_Freq_vs_YN.R" This simulation assesses whether generalized inear model perform similarly
+when based on a contingency table summarizing counts
+vs a table with one line per record, and with the binomial variable (Yes/No) as the dependent variable